Memomer/Constraint-Test/README.md

-# SophAI-Emergence-Phase
+# Constraints
-Testing emergence in LLM's by constraining its intelligence
+Playing around with LLM's by constraining its intelligence.

 # Instructions